rakia drink

 The second run aim is to purify and increase the strength of the alcohol and it has to be carried out much more carefully than the first one.
 In the second distillation is where the fraction separation is applied.

-• The head fraction (or cut) is collected in the amount of 1 to 2% per 100 L of raw spirits.
-The amount of head depends on how damaged the fermented mash was.
-If fermented mash waits for a long time until distillation is carried out, then the higher head needs to be separated and thrown out as they are carriers of many toxic compounds.
+• The head fraction (or cut) is collected at 1% to 2% per 100 L raw spirits.
+The amount of head cut depends on how damaged the fermented mash is.
+If the fermented mash waits long until distillation, the higher head must be separated and thrown out, as it carries many toxic compounds.

-• The heart fraction starts coming out at 60 to 70% (v/v) of ethanol (depends on how rich in alcohol raw spirits were) and collects until the alcohol decrease to 40–50% (v/v).
+• The heart fraction starts coming out at 60 to 70% (v/v) of ethanol (depending on how rich in alcohol raw spirits were) and collects until the alcohol decreases to 40–50% (v/v).
 The exception is Williams’s pear spirit.
-In the production of this spirit, the heart fraction needs to be cut at the lower alcohol degree (below 40%, v/v) due to the ethyl deaconate ester which distills at the beginning of the tail fraction.
+In the production of this spirit, the heart fraction needs to be cut at the lower alcohol degree (below 40%, v/v) due to the ethyl diaconate ester, which distills at the beginning of the tail fraction.
 This ester is very important for the Williams pear spirits aroma.
-This is not the only spirit where the cut may vary based on lower alcohol degree, as in the case with some plum varieties.
+This is not the only spirit where the cut may vary based on lower alcohol degree, as with some plum varieties.

-• After the heart is separated, the tail fraction distills until the end, actually, until alcohol degree achieved 3 or 5% (v/v).
-The tail is collected and could be redistilled later or could be saved and added to the next run.
+• After the heart is separated, the tail fraction distills until the end, when the alcohol degree is achieved, 3 or 5% (v/v).
+The tail is collected and could be redistilled later or saved and added to the next run.

-Obtained heart fraction usually has an alcohol strength of 45–70% (v/v) depending on the kind and variety of fruit used for spirits production.
+The obtained heart fraction usually has an alcohol strength of 45–70% (v/v), depending on the kind and variety of fruit used for spirits production.

-If the undiluted rakia has higher proof than the recommended one (40° – 45°), it must be diluted using distilled water.
+If the undiluted rakia has a higher proof than the recommended one (40° —45°), it must be diluted using distilled water.

 For example, to reduce the alcohol content of 1L of brandy from 56 ° to 40 °, we must calculate how much water must be added.